Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận27/03/2025

-Macron also urged Russia to accept Ukraine's proposed 30-day ceasefire "without preconditions," accusing Moscow of constantly making new demands to delay the ceasefire agreement.
+Mr Macron also asked Russia to accept Ukraine's proposed 30-day ceasefire "without preconditions", accusing Moscow of constantly making new demands to delay the ceasefire agreements.
 The French president also said that Russia had no right to interfere with European countries' support for Ukraine.

-On Thursday (March 27), President Macron will host a summit with European leaders and Ukrainian President Volodymyr Zelenskyy, to discuss Europe's security commitments to Ukraine after a ceasefire agreement was reached.
+On Thursday (March 27), President Macron will chair a conference with European leaders and Ukrainian President Volodymyr Zelenskyy, to discuss Europe's security commitments to Ukraine after reaching a ceasefire agreement.

-French President announces 2 billion euro aid to Ukraine, speaks out against Russia image 1
+French President announces 2 billion euro aid to Ukraine, speaks at the same time about Russia, picture 1

 French President Macron and Ukrainian President Volodymyr Zelenskyy.
 Photo: X/EmmanuelMacron